ayhamthiab/Adv_Soft_Project/README.md

 - Checks: 99.98% succeeded
 - p95 latency: ~2ms
 - 68 request failures out of 179,850 total requests, showing strong long-term stability

+## Docker Deployment

+A Docker Compose setup can be used to run the app and database together in a consistent environment.
+The Compose configuration should define two services:

+- `app`: the NestJS application container
+- `db`: a PostgreSQL database container

+These services communicate internally over Docker networking using `db:5432`, while the application remains accessible externally on `localhost` through the mapped port.
+Docker is used to provide consistency across environments, isolate dependencies, and simplify local development.

 ## Getting Started